Doing an internship for credit as part of your Université Laval study program

 If your internship is a mandatory part of your study program, you can get a co-op work permit (free of charge).

-To apply for your co-op work permit, you will need a letter confirming that an internship is mandatory for all students in your program and that students have to complete the internship to graduate.
-You can request this letter from your program director.
+To apply for your co-op work permit, you will need an offer of admission indicating the mandatory internship or a letter confirming that an internship is mandatory for all students in your program.
+You can request this letter from your faculty’s Academic Advising team.

 Important: As soon as you know that you will have to do a mandatory internship, apply for your co-op work permit right away.
 This will avoid delays that could put off starting your internship or keep you from completing it.
 You don’t already have to have an internship set up when you apply for your co-op work permit.